testdouble/ecto_resource/README.md

 end
 ```

-This generates all the functions `EctoResource` has to offer:
+This generates all the functions `EctoCooler` has to offer:

 * `MyContext.all_schemas/1`
 * `MyContext.change_schema/1`